 This laparoscopic surgery uses a special device called a LINX, which is a ring of tiny magnetic titanium beads.
 When wrapped around the LES, the LINX device strengthens the sphincter.

 Because the beads are magnetized, they move together to keep the opening between the stomach and esophagus closed.
 Food can still pass through normally.

-Recovery is slightly different for each type of surgery, but depends primarily on whether your surgery is laparoscopic or traditional.
-While laparoscopic surgery has a quicker recovery time and less pain that traditional, it may not be appropriate for every person with GERD.
-Your doctor and surgeon will be able to decide which is best for you.
+Laparoscopic surgery has a quicker recovery time and less pain than open surgery.
+But it may not be appropriate for every person with GERD.
+The doctor and the surgeon can work together to help decide which is best for you.

-Some of the newer or less common surgical procedures have not had enough studies yet to determine their long-term success.
+Some of the newer or less common surgical procedures haven’t had enough studies yet to determine their long-term success.

 While surgery is usually the last resort for treating GERD, it can also be considered for eliminating the need for long-term medications.
 You should consider all options before deciding on surgery, and you should also consider checking with your insurance to see what’s covered.